Census Benchmarking

 Analysing the Data -

-Methodology 2 - Census Benchmarking
+Methodology 2

 In this section we compare the number of police searches for each racial appearance group by ‘benchmarking’ those numbers against the total populations of those groups as identified in the census.
 This generates a search rate.
+Police perception and census data are two very different methods to construct racialised groupings.
+Consequently, this analysis is akin to comparing apples to pears.
+However, in the absence of directly comparable data, the comparison we construct here provides us with a framework to estimate the existence of systemic disproportionality in the use of police powers.

-The starting point in this analysis is to acknowledge that the concept of race is socially and politically constructed.
+The starting point is to acknowledge that the concept of race is socially and politically constructed.
 A person’s racial and ethnic identity can include one or more of their racial and ethnic ancestries.
 Furthermore, nationality or place of birth, does not necessarily indicate either identity or ancestry.
 Importantly, how a person may be racially or ethnically perceived (by police officers in Victoria) is a separate concept again.

 Racial appearance population estimates from the 2021 Census